 Acupuncture isn't just an effective stand-alone treatment method; it also works well as part of a larger holistic healing plan.
-Our Omaha chiropractor may recommend it alongside other natural strategies such as chiropractic adjustments or weight loss to help you optimize your whole-body health.
+Our West Omaha chiropractor may recommend it alongside other natural strategies such as chiropractic adjustments or weight loss to help you optimize your whole-body health.

 Acupuncture tends to cause very few side effects.
 The traditional needles sometimes cause a bit of bleeding, bruising, or minor discomfort at the treatment site following an acupuncture session.
-But since we're using Teishin needles and microcurrent, you won't even be at risk for these minor issues when you choose our clinic for acupuncture in Omaha.
+But since we're using Teishin needles and microcurrent, you won't even be at risk for these minor issues when you choose our clinic for acupuncture in West Omaha.

 Many insurance policies do indeed include acupuncture coverage.
 In some cases, this coverage applies specifically to incidents such as work or auto accident injuries; in others, the number of treatment sessions may be limited.
 Your insurance provider can clarify this point for you.
-Our Omaha acupuncture and chiropractic clinic can work with a variety of providers.
+Our West Omaha acupuncture and chiropractic clinic can work with a variety of providers.

-Kosak Chiropractic and Acupuncture is proud to serve as your resource for Omaha acupuncture information and treatment options.
+Kosak Chiropractic and Acupuncture is proud to serve as your resource for West Omaha acupuncture information and treatment options.
 Whether you have a nagging health problem that needs amending or you're struggling to cope with acute pain, we can help.
 By utilizing both chiropractic and acupuncture together, we are confident we can help with your condition.
 Call (402) 964-0300 today to learn more and schedule an initial consultation.